IQSS/geoconnect/README.md

 Geoconnect is an application that integrates [Dataverse](http://datascience.iq.harvard.edu/dataverse) and the [Harvard WorldMap](http://worldmap.harvard.edu/), allowing researchers to visualize their geospatial data.
 Geoconnect can be used to create maps of shapefiles or of tabular files containing geospatial information.

-The diagram below shows the relationship between Dataverse installations and the WorldMap:
+The diagram below shows the relationship between Dataverse installations, Geoconnect and the WorldMap:

 [![Geoconnect diagram](readme_imgs/geoconnect.png?raw=true "Geoconnect")](https://geoconnect.datascience.iq.harvard.edu/)